cghiaus/ELECTRE_Tri/docs/tutorials/README.md

 __Contents__

-`Simos_revised_tutorial.ipynb` tutorial for finding the weights of criteria.

 `bldg_retrofit_base.ipynb` tutorial on energy retrofit of a building using base profiles for categories.

 `bldg_retrofit_level.ipynb` tutorial on energy retrofit of a building using extreme levels in order to find equidistant base profiles (and, consequently, the categories).

+`simos_revised_tutorial.ipynb` tutorial for finding the weights of criteria.

 # Bibliography
 Procida, D. (2017).
 Diátaxis documentation framework.
 URL https://diataxis.fr.